3 Ways to Mitigate the Risk of Non-Compliance with Independent Contractors

 Having a clear program in place for engaging and managing independent contractors is a very important part of remaining compliant with laws.
 Ensure practices are up-to-date and that enterprise managers follow these practices when finding and engaging independent talent.

-2. Know the Rules and Follow Them
+2. Learn the Laws and Follow Them

 There are many different standards and rules for determining whether an individual is an employee or an independent contractor.
 Federal agencies including the Department of Labor (DOL) and Internal Revenue Service (IRS) as well as individual states each have particular laws and guidance documents regarding this topic.